‘I want to ensure other patients benefit from The Royal Marsden the way I have’

-This year, Christine, 67 from Surrey, and her family will be among the many individuals joining us at the start line of The Banham Marsden March.
+Christine, 67 from Surrey, and her family have been among the many individuals to join us at the start line of The Banham Marsden March.
 For Christine, taking part in the march is a way of saying thank you to the hospital which has now treated her three different times.

 Robotic surgery at The Royal Marsden

 Christine first came to The Royal Marsden in 2009 where she received radiotherapy treatment after being diagnosed with breast cancer.
 Then, in 2017, Christine returned.
 She had began experiencing some pain and weight loss and was referred to her local hospital for tests.
 These tests led to a diagnosis of colorectal cancer, and she was referred for a second time to The Royal Marsden.

 The colorectal cancer was locally advanced which meant it was also attached to the surrounding tissue in her womb, so Christine underwent a robotic anterior resection (removal of part of the colon) and a robotic hysterectomy, at the same time.

 Then, in September last year, Christine ended up back at The Royal Marsden for the third time following a routine mammogram screening.

 “I have reason to thank The Royal Marsden once again.
 A small non-invasive ductal cancer was found following a routine mammogram in September 2021 and I requested to be referred to The Royal Marsden.
 It was a bit of a shock when they told me they’d found something as I really wasn’t expecting it.
 After further investigation, I was assured it wouldn’t be life threatening.

 The treatment has now been completed and I have experienced the expertise and kindness of the staff of the Royal Marsden for the third time.
 I’m so grateful to the whole team there."